 Making A Difference in Our County

-Bulloch County planted 23,426 acres of peanuts in 2016 and had a peanut farm gate value of $23,607,992 in 2015.
-Peanut producers in Bulloch County battle the same diseases as do growers across the state.
-Leaf spot diseases and white mold require growers to use effective, foliar-applied fungicide programs to reduce severity and increase yield.
-The Bulloch County Agriculture and Natural Resources agent conducted a study in a white-mold-infected commercial peanut field in Bulloch County.
-All production practices, including fertility, weed, insect and disease management, were implemented according to recommendations from UGA Extension.
-There is a strong relationship between white mold incidence and peanut yield.
-There was a 937-pound-per-acre yield difference between the highest and lowest yielding fungicide programs.
-The difference in yield is attributed to dryland conditions and late-season white mold.
-This increase in yield applied to the acres planted to peanuts in 2016 totals a $4,115,655 increase in profits for Bulloch County peanut producers.
+Bulloch County planted 23,400 acres of peanuts in 2017 with a farm-gate value of $22.5 million.
+Peanut diseases such as leaf spot and white mold require growers to use foliar-applied fungicide programs to reduce severity and increase yield potential.
+In 2018, a study was conducted in a white-mold-infected peanut field in Bulloch County.
+Research protocol included nine different fungicide treatments: Proline, Propulse, Prosaro, Elatus, Muscle ADV, Fontelis, Echo 720, Miravis, Priaxor and Convoy.
+There is a strong relationship between white-mold incidence and peanut yield.
+There was a 1,436 pound per acre yield difference between the highest- and lowest-yielding fungicide programs.
+The Elatus and Miravis fungicide programs performed best.
+The three-block Elatus fungicide program was the top yielder at 5,311 pounds per acre.
+The four-block Muscle ADV program yielded the lowest at 3,875 pounds per acre.
+The difference in yield was attributed to underground white mold.
+This increase in yield applied to the acres planted of peanuts in Bulloch County, showing a $5.6 million increase in profits.